Acadix Software

 • Install the src component, since it is required by some ports that build device drivers.

-• DO NOT INSTALL A PORTS TREE AT THIS STAGE.
+• DO NOT INSTALL A FREEBSD PORTS TREE AT THIS STAGE.
 The ports tree in the install images will need to be replaced by a git clone anyway, so don't waste your time.

 • Do not add users.
 You can use the more user-friendly auto-admin menu for this after running desktop-installer.